-One thing that I forgot was eyeglass cleaner on my last trip.
+One thing that I forgot was the eyeglass cleaner on my last trip.
 This is such a thoughtful thing to provide your guests who wear glasses.
 You could also provide contact lens solution should your guests be contacts-wearers.

 This is a large appliance that takes up a lot of room in a suitcase!

 7. Leave maps of the area for your guests, along with pamphlets of local attractions, restaurants, and points of interest.

 Here’s a cute printable that you can display in a frame in the bedroom! (scroll to the bottom to get your free printable!)

 Paper towels are easy to toss and not feel like you are adding to the laundry burden of your host.